-As for people, the symptoms for a bumblebee sting for dogs and cats are also mild in most cases.
-The dog or cat may be bothered by the sting for a couple hours, but the symptoms will pass and no treatment is needed.
+As for people, the symptoms of a bumblebee sting for dogs and cats are also mild in most cases.
+The dog or cat may be bothered by the sting for a couple of hours, but the symptoms will pass, and no treatment is needed.
 However, if severe swelling or difficulty breathing occurs, this may indicate an allergic reaction—seek treatment from a veterinarian immediately in the unlikely event of severe symptoms in your pet from a bee sting.

 Since bumblebees are not aggressive, and their stings are not very dangerous, there is no reason to kill them or destroy their nests.
-Simple avoid touching them to avoid their stings.
+Simply avoid touching them to avoid their stings.